JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ### Shaded ellipses

 I want to touch on how to shade the ellipses in.
-This takes slightly more finangling within `stat_ellipse`, but the result is pretty cool.
+This takes slightly more finagling within `stat_ellipse`, but the result is pretty cool.

 The main argument that you need to add is `geom = "polygon"` within `stat_ellipse`.
 Try that and see what the result is: